 Dan received a B.A in Linguistics in 1983 and a Ph.D. in Computer Science in 1992 from the University of California at Berkeley, was a postdoc 1992-1995 at the International Computer Science Institute, and was on the faculty of the University of Colorado, Boulder until moving to Stanford in 2003.

-His research ranges widely across computational linguistics; special interests include natural language understanding, machine translation, spoken language, the relationship between human and machine processing, and the application of natural language processing to the social sciences.
+His research ranges widely across computational linguistics; special interests include natural language understanding, human-human conversation, the relationship between human and machine processing, and the application of natural language processing to the social and behavioral sciences.
 He also works on the linguistics of food and the linguistics of Chinese.
-Dan was born in Yonkers, New York, and grew up in Los Altos, California.
+Dan was born in New York and grew up in California.
 He lives with his wife Janet in the Bernal Heights neighborhood of San Francisco.

 Fun picture from the archives: Dan in 1985 in Chinese class in Beijing (I'm in the second row, second from the far right):